prikhi/pencil/docs/source/reference/behaviors.rst

 Visibility
 ----------

-This behaviour is used to assign value to the "visibility" and "display" attributes of the target object.
+This behavior is used to assign value to the "visibility" and "display" attributes of the target object.

 Target object